Quantifying conjugacy separability in wreath products of groups: Conjugacy separability of the free metabelian group

 \section{Conjugacy separability of the free metabelian group}

-A final application of Theorem \ref{effective_main_thm} is a computation of conjugacy separability of the free metabelian group.
-We first start with the following definition.
+A final application of Theorem \ref{effective_main_thm} is a computation of an upper bound for the conjugacy separability depth function of the free metabelian group.

-\begin{definition} Let $G$ be a group.
-The first term of the \textbf{derived series} is given by $G^{(1)} = [G,G]$, and the \textbf{$i$-th term of the derived series is given by} $[G^{i-1)},G^{(i-1)}].$ \end{definition}

-We now define the free solvable groups. \begin{definition} Let $F_m$ be the free group of rank $m$, and let $(F_{m})^{(i)}$ be the $i$-th step of the derived series of $F_m$.
+First, let us recall the basic terminology.
+Given a group $G$, the first term of the \textbf{derived series} of $G$ is given by $G^{(0)} = G$, and the \textbf{$i$-th term of the derived series is given by} $[G^{(i-1)},G^{(i-1)}]$.
+Clearly, $G^{(i)} \geq G^{(i+1)}$ for all $i \in \mathbb{N}$.
+We say that that $G$ is \textbf{$m$-step solvable} is $G^{(m)} = \{1\}$.
+We say that a group is \emph{metabelian} if it is $2$-step solvable.
+Let $F_m$ be the free group of rank $m$, and let $(F_{m})^{(i)}$ be the $i$-th step of the derived series of $F_m$.
 The \textbf{free solvable group of rank $m$ and derived length $d$} is given by